-The following tables detail the Group's remaining contractual maturity for its non-derivative financial liabilities as well as non-derivative financial assets which are included in the maturity analysis.
+The following tables detail the Group's remaining contractual maturity for its non-derivative financial liabilities as well as nonderivative financial assets which are included in the maturity analysis.
 For non-derivative financial assets, the tables have been drawn up based on the contractual maturities of the undiscounted cash flow of the financial assets unless specified separately.
-For non-derivative financial liabilities, the tables reflect the undiscounted cash flow of financial assets and principal cash flows.
+For non-derivative financial liabilities, the tables reflect the undiscounted cash flow of financial liabilities based on the earliest date on which the Group can be required to pay.
+The table includes both interest and principal cash flows.
 To the extent that the interest flows are floating rate, the undiscounted amount is derived from the interest rate curve at the end of the reporting period.
 The inclusion of information on non-derivative financial assets is necessary in order to understand the Group's liquidity risk management as the liquidity is managed on a net asset and liability basis.